 If you are planning for Rajasthan trip, then you must include ‘Bikaner’ in your list.
 Bikaner is one of the main tourist city of Rajasthan which lie in the Thar desert.
-This city is very well known for its namkeen (Bikaner Bhujia) and sweets (Bikaji Sweets).
-This desert city also famous for its popular fort and palaces.
-This is a historical city which was founded by Rao Bika in 1456.
+This city is very well known for its Namkeen (Bikaner Bhujia) and sweets (Bikaji Sweets).
+Desert city of Bikaner is also famous for its popular fort and palaces.
+This historical city of Bikaner was founded by Rao Bika in 1456.
 Due to its location in desert city become very hot in the summer and temperature reach beyond 48 degree.
 So, batter you plan your trip between October and March month.

 Laxmi Niwas Palace

 This palace was build by Maharaja Ganga Singh during the start of 20th century for residential purpose.
 This palace having a mix architecture of modern and old style, now it is converted into a luxury heritage hotel.
 The magnificent structure in red sand stone is one of the popular tourist spot.

 Lalgarh Palace was made as an extension to the existing Laxmi Niwas Palace by Maharaja Ganga Singh.
 Now it is a residential place for Bikaner’s royal family.
 One part of which converted into museum and remains open to public with a little entry fee where one can see paintings, utensils, royal horse carts belong to the family.

 This is a small state museum located in the mid of city, it is mostly dedicated to the life of Maharaja Ganga Singh.
 This museum display many life size paintings of Maharaja Ganga Singh, Skin of tiger hunted by him, armors and his royal clothes.

 Camel research farm at the outskirt of Bikaner